plaid/plaid-ruby/README.md

 the Major number.
 For example, we have some breaking changes in mind with version 2.0

 Methods marked with `API: semi-private` are used internally for consistency.
-While it is possible to monkey-patch against them for your own use, the maintainers make no gaurantees on backwards compatibility.
+While it is possible to monkey-patch against them for your own use, the maintainers make no guarantees on backwards compatibility.

 ## Learn More